Welcome to The Northwest Connection

 In 2009, Portland journalist and writer Mark Ellis brought his feature writing and reportage experience over from Brainstorm NW when the magazine ceased publication.
 Ellis specializes in general content and assignments aimed at giving voice to citizen activists and underrepresented members of the community.
 Ellis also writes a column for the national conservative website, PJ Media, and recently became the NWC’s Assistant Editor.

-In an expanded Faith Encouragements section, contributors Pastor Bill Ehmann, Pastor Marlon Furtado, Tj Saling Caldwell, and religious writer Randy Alcorn guide readers of faith with reflections on how theology enriches life.
+In an expanded Faith Encouragements section, contributors Pastor Marlon Furtado, Tj Saling Caldwell, Kari Lee Fournier and Pastor Randy Alcorn with Eternal Perspective Ministries guide readers of faith with reflections on how theology enriches life.

 Is the Northwest Connection conservative?
 If standing up for the Constitution, supporting local control and limited government, speaking out for transparency and truth from elected leaders, and celebrating faith and traditional values is conservative, the answer is yes.